 Want to learn more about the Companion Pass?
 Now is the perfect time of year to start working towards earning the pass for both 2019 and 2020.
 Check out our previous blog post explaining how exactly we did it.

 The bad news?
-Chase bank changed the rules on the credit card sign-up bonuses, so now you can only earn the Companion Pass (via credit card sign-ups) if you are eligible for business credit card accounts.
+Chase bank changed the rules on the credit card sign-up bonuses, so now you can only earn the Companion Pass if you sign up for Chase credit cards, particularly business credit card accounts.

 But banks have a very loose definition of “businesses” eligible for business credit cards.
 Sell stuff on eBay/Etsy?
 That’s a business.
 Hosting a garage sale?
 That’s a business.
 Started a blog?
 Yup, that can qualify you for business credit cards, too.
 Feel free to reach out if you want to make a run at the Companion Pass for 2019 and have any questions!